aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 __

 ## CHANGELOG

+**Apr, 14th 2024 | v6.5.2**
+- Script folder structure modified to make the installation easier, including a clean configuration in loadout and population files.
+- Documentation has been updated.

 **Dec, 1st 2023 | v6.5.1**
 - HOTFIX > A rare error: when the mission editor dropped common move markers to a side but they also chose to disable that side, the remaining groups from other sides using "_move_ANY" command could try to use those disabled markers, never finding those positions;